 When sight fishing shallow-water bass, I’ve spent countless hours experimenting with the wacky rig.
 They’re not on beds, but rather in the upper part of the water column.
-I’ve discovered that almost every bite occurs when the bait is falling on a slack line.
+I’ve discovered that almost every bite occurs when the bait is falling on a slackline.
 When I move the bait too quickly, the bass swims in the opposite direction.

-In my opinion, the most effective way to fish a wacky rig hooks is to pop the slack in your line, similar to how you would fish a drop shot.
+In my opinion, the most effective way to fish a wacky rig hook is to pop the slack in your line, similar to how you would fish a drop shot.
 You’re not attempting to make your worm dance because it already does so whether you realize it or not.
 When you feel the weight of your hook and worm, stop what you’re doing and let it fall on a slack line.

 This method takes advantage of the unique, undulating action that wacky rig hooks are known for.
-Essentially, you’re only raising that wacky rig in the water column to let it fall on slack line again, because that’s when the majority of your bites will occur.
+Essentially, you’re only raising that wacky rig in the water column to let it fall on the slack line again, because that’s when the majority of your bites will occur.

 No. 2: Using your rod tip to detect bites

 While it may work in some situations, relying on your rod for bite detection will cause you to miss a lot of quality bites.
 That may seem strange to some, but bear with me.

 Because your bites will occur primarily as the wacky rig hooks fall on a slack line, you won’t feel the majority of them.
 If you rely on the fish to move your rod tip, the fish may have your bait in its mouth for several seconds before you can set the hook.
 This has two consequences, neither of which is desirable: The fish will either wrap your line around nearby cover or, worse, swallow your hook.